pensjonatus/flash-fiction/blog/quadruplegic.md

 ---
-title: 'Quadruplegic'
+title: Quadruplegic
 date: '2012-03-08'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Sam was paralyzed from the neck down.
 Sometimes, he felt like just a head lying